gruntjs-updater/grunt-gherkin-feature-report/README.md

 # grunt-gherkin-feature-report

-> Generate a marketing-worthy report of your applications features and scenarios.
+> Generate a marketing-worthy report of your application's features and scenarios.

+This handy Grunt plugin will take a bunch of Gherkin-language feature files and output a file (in Markdown, for now) containing each feature with a bulleted list of scenarios.
+You can easily exclude particular features or scenarios from the report.

+## Why?

+It's important for our customers to know what they're getting when they buy our software.
+Rather than manually create a "feature list" from time to time, which is prone to error or omission, we wanted something straight from the horse's mouth, i.e. our integration tests.
+This new audience for our test definitions now helps us focus on the proper writing style.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`